arthurfiorette/axios-cache-interceptor/docs/src/guide.md

 that it is more performant that any glued code you may find and/or write yourself.
-About state management libraries and other similar things, [this blog post](https://arthur.place/implications-of-cache-or-state) explains why cache is mroe correct, architectural way, instead of state.
+About state management libraries and other similar things, [this blog post](https://arthur.place/implications-of-cache-or-state) explains why cache is more correct, architectural way, instead of state.